EndPointCorp/end-point-blog/2018/04/05/start-basic-application-with-vue-drupal.html.md

 `$ vagrant up`

-It will take a while to setup everything, you can get a coffee or browse some memes or go to the next chapter and start creating our front-end project.
+It will take a while to set up everything, you can get a coffee or browse some memes or go to the next chapter and start creating our front-end project.

-When it’s ready we will have a running Drupal 8 setup with MySQL, PHP 7 and Apache (you can configure this stack in `default.config.yml` if you prefer nginx for example).
+When it’s ready we will have a running Drupal 8 setup with MySQL, PHP 7, and Apache (you can configure this stack in `default.config.yml` if you prefer nginx for example).

 Drupal project files are in the `drupal` directory and that’s the only folder that you would want to add to a project Git repository.